-An applicant who has received a final adverse decision regarding appointment or clinical privileges that was grounds for requesting a hearing pursuant to Article VIII shall not be eligible to reapply to the Medical Staff or to request such clinical privileges for a period of three (3) years after the date of the final adverse decision.
+An applicant who has received a final adverse decision regarding appointment or clinical privileges that was grounds for requesting a hearing pursuant to Article 9 shall not be eligible to reapply to the Medical Staff or to request such clinical privileges for a period of three (3) years after the date of the final adverse decision, or for a time period at the discretion of the MEC.
+This time period shall be determined at the time of final action by the MEC.
 Any such reapplication or request for clinical privileges shall be processed as an initial application, and the applicant shall submit such additional information as may be required to demonstrate that the basis for the earlier adverse action no longer exists.
 For purposes of this Section, the date of the final adverse action is the date all hearings, appeals and any court proceedings related to the adverse decision have been exhausted, complete and final or have been waived.
-If an individual withdraws an application for membership or privileges or relinquishes his/her membership or clinical privileges following an adverse recommendation by the Medical Executive Committee or Board of Trustees that was grounds for requesting a hearing pursuant to Article VIII, after the individual is on notice of a pending adverse recommendation, or during an investigation, the individual also may not apply for appointment or such clinical privileges until at least three (3) years after such withdrawal or relinquishment.
+If an individual withdraws an application for membership or privileges, agrees to a restriction or limitation, or relinquishes their membership or clinical privileges following an adverse recommendation or action by the Medical Executive Committee or Board of Trustees that was grounds for requesting a hearing pursuant to Article 9, after the individual is on notice of a pending adverse recommendation, or during an investigation, the individual also may not apply for appointment or such clinical privileges until at least three (3) years or the time frame approved by the MEC, after such withdrawal, agreement or relinquishment.